 How to Get More Information about the Benefits of Recovery

-Recovery demands a lot of a person, but it also brings better things into the person’s life than he had with substance abuse or addiction.
-It allows him to focus on beneficial things that will add meaning and happiness to his life, and helps him regain control of many parts of his life that were out of control.
-If you or someone you care about has been considering substance abuse or addiction recovery, please call our toll-free helpline today.
-Our admissions coordinators can talk more with you about ways that recovery improves a person’s life.
-Call us right now to begin your personal journey towards recovery.
+Recovery demands a lot of a person, but it also brings better things into the person’s life than they had with substance abuse or addiction.
+It allows them to focus on beneficial things that will add meaning and happiness to their life and helps them regain control of many parts of their life that were out of control.
+If you or someone you care about has been considering substance abuse or addiction recovery, please call us at 615-490-9376 today.
+Our admissions coordinators can talk more with you about ways that recovery improves a person’s life and help you find recovery.